Skip to main content

 Access

-• Thirty-five associations, policy groups and advocacy organizations in the metro area focus on sustainability.
+- More than 50 associations, policy groups and advocacy organizations in the metro area focused on sustainability.

-• The Department of Energy and Environment (DOEE) is the leading authority on energy and environmental issues affecting Washington, DC and employees approximately 300 engineers, biologists, toxicologists, geologists and environmental specialists.
+- The Department of Energy and Environment (DOEE) is the leading authority on energy and environmental issues affecting Washington, DC and employs approximately 300 engineers, biologists, toxicologists, geologists and environmental specialists.

 Local Support

-• The Clean Energy DC Act, passed in December 2018, is the nation’s first 100 percent renewable energy bill and the most aggressive, fastest-acting climate change legislation in the country.
+- The Clean Energy DC Omnibus Amendment Act, passed in December 2018, was the nation's first 100 percent renewable energy bill and the most aggressive, fastest-acting climate change legislation in the country.

-• Washington, DC is part of the C40 initiative, a grouping of 90+ cities around the world dedicated to finding evidence-based and bold climate action solutions.
+- Washington DC is part of the C40 initiative, a group of 96 cities worldwide dedicated to finding evidence-based and bold climate action solutions.

 Innovation

-• Potential Energy DC, is an incubator of 16 organizations dedicated to propelling energy and sustainability startups in DC.
+- Potential Energy DC, is an incubator of 18 organizations dedicated to propelling energy and sustainability startups in the DC region.

 Discover the DC Sustainability Guide, your green travel resource for Washington, DC’s sustainable hotels, eco-friendly attractions, locally sourced food and more.